-Have you secretly been considering turning your high maintenance mixed border into a wildflower garden?
-It can be hard to resist when seed companies are out there promoting their instant wildflower gardens in a can, sack or roll.
-I spoke with a handful of gardeners who gave wildflower meadows a try.
-Their efforts to date have not met with much success.
+Have you secretly considered turning your high-maintenance mixed border into a wildflower garden?
+It can be hard to resist when seed companies are out there promoting their instant wildflower gardens in a can, sack, or roll.

 Many gardeners naively believe you can simply scatter some seeds, ignore the gardening basics, and wind up with a self-sowing meadow of bluebells and lacecaps.
 In truth, starting a wildflower garden is often more work than putting in a perennial border and it is not necessarily self-perpetuating.

-According to my local Extension office, wildflowers are species of flowers that have shown themselves to be hardy and self-reproducing, with little attention form the gardener.
-Although they will grow wild or on their own, they are not necessarily native plants.
-Wildflower gardens are considered a low cost alternative to high maintenance gardening.
+Wildflowers are species of flowers that have shown themselves to be hardy and self-reproducing, with little attention from the gardener.
+Although they will grow wild on their own, they are not necessarily native plants.
+Wildflower gardens are considered a low-cost alternative to high-maintenance gardening.
 Many wildflowers prefer poor soil and neglect, making them ideal for tough to maintain areas of your property.

 Preparing for Your Wildflowers

 Even a wild look requires some planning and effort.
 The good news is that most of the effort is in getting it started.

 - Chose an ideal site.
 You should find one with full to partial sun.
 If you want the plants to sustain themselves, they need agreeable conditions.